 EDGECAM Makes Food Industry Scrolling Kits A Piece Of Cake

-A long-established Newbury-based engineering subcontractor has invested in a DMC machining centre and EDGECAM software in order to win long-term new business from a food company.
+A long-established Newbury-based engineering subcontractor has invested in a DMC machining center and EDGECAM software in order to win long-term new business from a food company.

 “Compared to our previous software, EDGECAM is more logical, with a user friendly interface.
 It’s easier to see the way we want to do things and then to carry them out“

 The company serves a wide range of businesses; from local industry to the European Space Agency.
 Workshop Manager Neil Hutt says: “We make parts for agricultural equipment at one end of the scale, while at the other, one of our sensor assemblies is on its way to Mars.”

 However, as their existing CNC machinery at the time was not able to produce what was required for the complex feed scrolls, they decided to invest in a DMC DM50V machining center with a Samchully fourth axis, which Neil Hutt says is vital for that particular component.

 “Even with the new machine, I was having issues with our CAM software.
 In particular, the cycle would not flow.
 I knew how I wanted it to work, but could never achieve it with our CAM system.
 I had to segment the operation and do it in several stages, when what I really needed was to program it, press go and let it run from start to finish with confidence.
 The surface finish wasn’t good, either, with dig-ins.”

 They observed demonstrations from a number of CAM specialists before choosing EDGECAM, from Vero Software.
 This had also been recommended to them by Dave Clarke, of the recently launched CIS Product Proving Center, which has a CAM partnership with EDGECAM.